Planning a Live Stream

 Utilising KA-SAT, we can stream from any location, even if there’s no venue internet connectivity or 4G mobile signal.
 Providing we can site our satellite dish outside and get a clear view of the sky, unobstructed by trees or tall buildings, we can go ‘live’.

-Depending on the size and scale of the event, we can provide a single camera – either static or manned, through to a multi-camera vision-mixed production.
+Depending on the size and scale of the event, we can provide a single camera – either static or operated, through to a multi-camera vision-mixed production.
 Again, this requirement would be established early in the planning process.
-We can utilise a mix of manned, static or remotely-controlled camera heads to give the required coverage.
+We can utilise a mix of operated, static or remotely-controlled camera heads to give the required coverage.

 For events which just require a single static camera, our stream encoder can be mounted directly to the camera, making our setup footprint minimal.